shazilqureshi91-droid/hello/README.txt

-# Morovan Nail Polish Landing Page
+# MAYCHAO Gel Polish Landing Page

-This is a simple, responsive landing page for the **Morovan Quick-Dry Nail Polish Collection**.
+This landing page promotes the **MAYCHAO Gel Polish Starter Kit** with a modern, clean aesthetic.

 ## Features
-- Clean, feminine design
+- Responsive design for desktop and mobile
-- Quick-loading with responsive layout
+- CTA opens affiliate link in a new tab
-- CTA opens in a new tab
+- Polished copy targeting young and mid-age women
 - Subtle affiliate disclosure

 **Affiliate Note:** This page includes an Amazon affiliate link.
 The creator may earn a small commission at no extra cost to the buyer.